Stasis

 In medicine, a stasis is defined as “a slowing or stoppage of the normal flow of a bodily fluid or semifluid” (MW, Stasis); a stasis results in congestion, that is, in “an excessive accumulation especially of blood or mucus in an organ” (MW, Congest).

-2. The classical stasis theory
+1. The classical theory of stasis

 Hermogene organizes the different kinds of general, well-conceived questions as follows (after Patillon, p.
 57 sq.).

-— Stasis of conjecture: Is the fact established?
+Stasis of conjecture: Is the fact established?

-• He assumes responsibility: compensation
+• He accepts responsibility: compensation

 • He rejects responsibility: